Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-spirit.md

 | 6 | Ominous whispers can be heard by you and those affected by your magic. |

 # Fey Tongue
 Starting at 1st level, you can speak, read, and write Sylvan.
-Additionally, you gain proficiency in [[Deception]].
+Additionally, you gain expertise in [[Deception]].